nicklockwood/SwiftFormat/Rules.md

 Option | Description
 --- | ---
-`--indent` | Number of spaces to indent, or "tab" to use tabs `--indentcase` | Indent cases inside a switch: "true" or "false" (default) `--ifdef` | #if indenting: "indent" (default), "no-indent" or "outdent" `--xcodeindentation` | Xcode indent guard/enum: "enabled" or "disabled" (default)
+`--indent` | Number of spaces to indent, or "tab" to use tabs `--tabwidth` | The width of a tab character.
+Defaults to "unspecified" `--indentcase` | Indent cases inside a switch: "true" or "false" (default) `--ifdef` | #if indenting: "indent" (default), "no-indent" or "outdent" `--xcodeindentation` | Xcode indent guard/enum: "enabled" or "disabled" (default)